YetiForceCompany/YetiForceDoc/docs/8-portal/1-installation-manual.md

 ---
-title: Instalacja systemu YetiForce Portal
+title: How to install YetiForce Portal
-description: Jak zainstalować system YetiForce Portal
+description: The article explains how to install the Customer Portal for YetiForce (YetiForcePortal2)
 keywords:
-  - kreator
+  - wizard
-  - instalacji
+  - install
-  - instrukcja
+  - tutorial
   - YetiForce
-  - jak zainstalować
+  - How to install
   - portal
+  - Customer
-  - klienta
+  - YetiForcePortal2
 tags:
-  - instalacja
+  - Portal
-  - portal
+  - YetiForcePortal2
-preview: install-1.png
+preview: install-1.jpg
-draft: true
 ---

-W tym artykule pokażemy jak szybko zainstalować [YetiForce Portal 2](https://github.com/YetiForceCompany/YetiForcePortal2).
-Portal może służyć jako miejsce przeznaczone dla klienta, dostawcy lub partnera.
-Jest to uniwersalne narzędzie do komunikacji ze wszystkimi osobami z którymi współpracujemy.
+In this article, it will be presented how to quickly install [YetiForce Portal 2](https://github.com/YetiForceCompany/YetiForcePortal2).
+The portal can be used as a place for a customer, vendor, or partner.
+It is a universal tool for communicating with all the people we cooperate with.

 :::tip

 **Koniecznie zapoznaj się ze wszystkimi poniższymi informacjami przed przystąpieniem do instalacji systemu.**

 :::

 import Tabs from '@theme/Tabs';